rasheedsulayman/SlidingUpMenu/README.md

 implementation 'com.r4sh33d:SlidingUpMenu:0.0.1'
 ```
 ## Usage
-`HiddenCam` uses `CameraX` under the hood.
-It is very easy to get started with Hidden cam.
+It is very easy to get started with `SlidingUpMenu`.
+Just specify a `Context`, a menu resource file and/or a list of menu model items:
-First, initialize the camera engine with a `Context`, A `File` that
-represents the base storage folder where the captured images will be saved to,
-and an `OnImageCapturedListener` to get capture results:

 ```kotlin
 val hiddenCam = HiddenCam(context, baseStorageFolder, captureListener)